Girl dead, 4 students hurt as teen learning to drive hits rickshaw in Kanpur

 KANPUR A 12-year-old girl was killed and four others injured when a 15-year-old boy, learning to drive a car, rammed his vehicle into an e-rickshaw ferrying school children near Dolphin crossing in Kanpur’s Vishnupuri locality on Monday morning, said police.

 The deceased was a student of Class 6 in a private school.
-The four other students were discharged from the hospital after treatment.
-The driver, Bhairav Jha, 40, who helped the boy drive the car, was taken into custody and the police were in the process of registering a case against him, said Pramod Kumar, DCP (Central).
+A 40-year-old man, Bhairav Jha, who was teaching the boy how to drive, was taken into custody, an official said.
+According to the police, the car was being driven by the minor who apparently lost control of the vehicle and rammed into the e-rickshaw.

-The teenager driving the car managed to escape, but Jha, who is the family’s driver and was supervising, was nabbed by the passers-by and handed over to the police.
+The teenager managed to escape, but Jha, who is the family’s driver, was nabbed by passers-by and handed over to the police, said deputy commissioner of police (Central) Pramod Kumar.

 E-rickshaw driver, Amit, had picked up students from Makrikhera area in Kalyanpur to drop them to school near Vishnupuri locality.
 The vehicle was hit by a red coloured car.

+All children fell on to the ground due to the impact of the accident, an eyewitness told police.
 The injured children were rushed to a private hospital, where the Class 6 girl was declared dead by doctors.
 Four other children were treated for their injuries and discharged later in the noon, said Mohammad Ajmal Khan, ACP (Colonelgunj).
-An FIR was being lodged on the complaint of Kalpana’s father, Vinod Kumar, he added.
+An FIR was being lodged on the complaint of the girl’s father, he added.